 Love them or loathe them, tattoos are a global phenomenon.
 Inserting pigment under the skin for decorative or ritualistic purposes has been around since prehistoric times.
 Tattooing is a close relative of scarification and piercing, and examples exist across every continent.
 Read about tattoo history and their appearance in arts and culture.

-Mummies from 2000 BCE in Ancient Egypt have been found to have tattoos, especially high ranking women.
-The Romans named an early Celtic tribe Picts literally meaning 'painted people'.
+Mummies from 2000 BCE in Ancient Egypt also had tattoos, especially high-ranking women.
+The Romans named an early Celtic tribe Picts literally meaning “painted people”.
 Pilgrims across time would be tattooed with images to commemorate their travels.
-In Polynesia, high ranking Samoan women would bear tattoos.
+In Polynesia, high-ranking Samoan women would bear tattoos.
 Meanwhile in New Zealand facial ta moko work is instantly recognizable.

 Sailors from around the time of James Cook brought souvenir tattoos home from the various tribal peoples they met on their travels.
 This practice spread rapidly across global seaports.
 The indigenous tattoos they encountered on their travels fascinated Westerners.
 Sadly their imperialist desire to acquire and display everything that piqued their interest meant that decorated tribal peoples were treated like commodities.

 In 1565, French sailors abducted a tattooed Canadian Inuit woman and her daughter, putting them on display in Antwerp.
 Sir Martin Frobisher, seaman and privateer, did the same with an Inuit man from Baffin Island.
 When the man died shortly after arriving in London, Frobisher returned to Baffin Island and abducted another family, all of whom also died from Western illnesses shortly afterwards.